books, movies, shows, music, games, and whatever tickles my fancy

 i realized that for the longest time, i consumed media very passively. i would finish a movie or binging a show and barely think deeply about what i just spent hours of my life on, before moving onto the next thing. i think especially in this modern age of ai, it's really important to be able to form your own thoughts. so this is my attempt to improve my critical thinking skills, as well as not caring about what others think. i think i'm really afraid of upsetting others but that shouldn't stop me from forming my own opinions. and what better place to do it than on the internet in this little nook where i can yell into the void and only either trusted friends or some random strangers will see it. another thing is i hope this will help me keep writing stuff. when it comes to writing, i think i'm kind of a perfectionist, so hopefully this will force me to just get my thoughts out. i'd rather ramble on than force perfection that will never happen

-also i'm not a huge fan of rating stuff, i feel like it forces me to give some number that everyone will interpret differently and one single number can't capture every aspect of something. so im mainly just gonna yap about what i found memorable
+also i'm not a huge fan of rating stuff, i feel like it forces me to give some number that everyone will interpret differently and one single number can't capture every aspect of something. so im mainly just gonna yap about what i found memorable. but if it's listed here then i probably enjoyed it to some extent.

 (originally this was just a reading log, but i wasn't reading enough books to have anything to yap about oops)